 Q: What training do Watercrest associates receive?

-Q: Are there associates that are devoted to our memory care neighborhoods?
+Q: Are there associates that are devoted to Watercrest Memory Care Neighborhoods?

-A: Yes, our Memory Care Neighborhoods have devoted staff members including our Resident Care Specialists, Nurses, Housekeepers, Wait Staff and all community directors.
-In addition to completing state required training, each staff member is a Certified Dementia Practitioner (CDP).
-This certification is a compliment to the comprehensive training our Memory Care staff receives in the area of Alzheimer Dementia Care.
+A: Yes, our Memory Care Neighborhoods have devoted staff members including our Resident Care Specialists, Nurses, Housekeepers, Wait Staff and Community Directors.
+In addition to state required courses, associates receive 30 days live, hands-on, and online training.
+Each community offers associates the on-site support of a Certified Dementia Practitioner.
+This support is a compliment to the comprehensive training our Memory Care staff receives in the area of Alzheimer Dementia Care.

 Q: How quickly can I move in?